-Nicaragua is one of the top ten countries most affected by climate change.
-It has experienced severe cycles of drought and flooding that damage soil fertility, which in turn affects the local food supply.
+Nicaragua has experienced severe cycles of drought and flooding that damage soil fertility, which in turn affects the local food supply.
 Artists for Soup Nicaraguan staff collaborate with community groups and individuals to address the environmental challenges of producing food in this region.

 Artists for Soup teaches biointensive gardening.
 This science-based agro-ecological approach is designed to improve soil fertility and drought resilience, producing a stable supply of food.
 Through our efforts to improve nutrition we support school and family gardens, nutritional tree reforestation, and the adoption of solar ovens and high-efficiency stoves to reduce smoke inhalation and deforestation.

 To balance the hot and demanding work of gardening in volcanic soil, Artists for Soup also supports women’s arts collectives comprised of local volunteers who work on school and family gardens.
 These arts collectives have the potential to turn into small enterprises and provide additional income to women and their families.